-How to Make your Startup look like a Fortune 500 Company
+How to Make Your Startup look like a Fortune 500 Company

 Why Good Design is Essential

 Everyone loves great design whether they know it or not.
-At the core, design influences decision making which means that your designs can determine your business’s fate.
+At the core, design passively influences decision making which means that your designs can determine your business’s fate.
 Bold claim?
 Nope.

 I’ve had many people ask how I design my company branding, pitch slides, marketing materials, and more, so here is a breakdown of how I approach design and the fundamentals that can help anyone achieve great design.

 The most critical aspect of any design, is the choice of typefaces (or aka, fonts) and how they are used.
 Humans rely heavily on literature so wisely choosing your typeface(s) and using them correctly is crucial for your customers and prospective investors to quickly and easily interpret your messaging.

 Typeface Family: There are different families of typefaces.
 Serif, Sans-Serif, Slab-Serif, etc. This is essentially a typeface’s classification.

 Don’t use more than two typefaces: (and if you’re inexperienced with design, keep it to one to be safe)

 Choose similar typefaces: When choosing a typeface pairing, make sure they are of the same family (serif, sans-serif, script, etc)of typeface.
 Unless you have some design skills, it’s hard to properly pair different families of typefaces although it is very possible with some practice.
 If you want to pair two families, a safe bet is a sans-serif with a serif typeface.